-Create a welcoming environment so a child feels comfortable discussing thoughts and feelings with you, and let him or her know that it's okay to talk about it.
-As you continue to build a new permanent home for the child, keep in mind some of the questions he or she may have along the way:
+Create a welcoming environment so a child feels comfortable discussing thoughts and feelings with you, and let them know that it's okay to talk about it.

+As you continue to build a new permanent home for the child, keep in mind some of the questions they may have along the way:

-Are you going to give me away someday?
+- Are you going to give me away someday?

-What about my brother and sister?
+- What about my siblings?

-Will you not only adopt me, but also accept me?
+- Will you not only adopt me, but also accept me?

-Will I have to change schools?
+- Will I have to change schools?

-What if you don't like to do the things I like to do?
+- What if you don't like to do the things I like to do?

-Will you want me to call you Mom and Dad?
+- Will you want me to call you Mom or Dad?

-Will my birth parents think I don't love them?
+- Will my birth parents think I don't love them?

-Will I have to change my name?
+- Will I have to change my name?

-Do I dare hope that you will be my forever family?
+- Do I dare hope that you will be my forever family?